Ireland Team vs England In 1995 – Where Are They Now?

 CM Andy Townsend (Aston Villa)

 Townsend captained Ireland on the night against the country of his birth and was one of the more experienced players in what was an experimental side.
 He had played all five games in Italia ’90 and had been captain during USA ’94.
 He last played for Ireland in 1997 picking up 70 caps and 7 goals and no hint of an accent whatsoever.
-He can currently be seen on ITV referring to the England team as ‘we’, forging one of the more succesful media careers of the players on the field that night.
+He spent many years on ITV referring to the England team as ‘we’, forging one of the more succesful media careers of the players on the field that night, but has recently been sacked from the station.

 CM John Sheridan (Sheffield Wednesday)

 Born in Stretford, Sheridan came up through the Irish youth ranks playing for the U-19, U-21 and U-23 sides.
 In the 1995 season he was helping Sheffield Wednesday secure a safe mid-table position.
 He scored the winning goal in the 1991 League Cup final for Wednesday, the last time a lower league side has won a major trophy in England.
 He was in the Euro ’88, Italia ’90 and USA ’94 squads playing all four games in the latter.
 He retired from Ireland duty at the end of the EURO ’96 qualifying campaign and from football in 2004.
-Since then, he has managed Oldham and Chesterfield and is currently the recently appointed manager of Plymouth Argyle.
+Since then, he has managed Oldham and Chesterfield and is currently the manager of Plymouth Argyle since the beginning of 2013.

 RM Steve Staunton (Aston Villa)

 The only man on the field that night who would go on to manage a national side, a fresh faced Steve Staunton was in the midst of his first spell of Aston Villa at the time.
 He was a firmly established international even then and was working his way towards his eventual haul of 102 caps.
 He famously became Ireland manager after retiring, forming part of a ‘world class’ management team that oversaw a number of heroic victories over Scandinavian sides in friendlies and not much else.
 His next job in management was with Darlington, where he won 4 out of 23 games as his side was relegated from the football league.
-He now works in media.
+Jobs as a scout for Middlesborough and Sunderland didn’t work out and he now works in media.

 ST Niall Quinn (Manchester City)